Through the years, we have learned that in fighting human trafficking, we are not alone.

 Our Community of Supporters

 We are grateful to our many partners and supporters in this fight against human trafficking.
 They are also a diverse group.
 Some are religious individuals and organizations and some are not.
-Our donors represent an array of beliefs and lifestyles, united around the idea that freedom is a right and not a privilege for a selected few.
+Our donors are united around the idea that freedom is a right and not a privilege for a selected few.
 We are so thankful for all of them and the generosity they bring to this table.

 The Exodus Road will continue to find and free human trafficking victims through the strategic action of ordinary people.
 This group of diverse people that are are a part of The Exodus Road community and mission creates a strong movement working for freedom.
 It’s a mosaic of change in the world that we are so proud to be a part of.

-To learn more about our organization, take some time to visit our FAQ page below.
+To learn more about our organization, take some time to visit our FAQ page.